richgel999/shufrand/README.md

 Many other variations on this approach are possible.
 I'm sure the included 256 entry table can be improved.
 I experimented with 16 entry tables, but had little success with them.

+## Using the generator
+In C++, `#include shufrand.h`.
+All the functionality is inlined.
+You'll need to link against `shufrand.cpp`, which includes the table in `shufrand.inl`.
+All the other files are for testing purposes only.

 ## Current Test Results

 This PRNG passes dieharder, TestU01 SmallCrush and Crush.
 With dieharder, I get 0-3 "weak" results, but no failures, depending on the initial seeds.
 The testing logs are in the repo.
 BigCrush is still testing; let's see what happens.
 I'm quite doubtful it'll pass BigCrush because at its heart this is still just 4 32-bit generators ganged together with a fancy bitmix across lanes.